ankit95742/SOLID-technical_paper/README.md

 ```
 **SRP benefits:**
 1. Reduction in complexity of a code.
-2. Increased readability, extensibility and maintence.
+2. Increased readability, extensibility, and maintenance.
 3. Reusability and reduced error.
 4. Better testability.
 5. Reduced coupling.